sticktrick3181/oneDrive_uploading_API/README.md

 # oneDrive_uploading_API
-A single script for uploading all your files to a particular folder in Microsoft Graph.
+A single script for uploading all your local files to a particular folder in your Microsoft oneDrive Account.